jonisavo/uicomponents/README.md

 <Counter increment-text="+1" />
 ```

-UIComponents are just VisualElements with some additional code in their
+UIComponents are VisualElements with protected virtual methods which are overridden
-constructor for loading assets automatically, among other things.
+via source generation.
+Those virtual methods are called in the inherited constructor.

 ## Testing